saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 You will need several dependencies dependencies in order for our test to run as planned, and now we will get set up to do that.
 In this module, you’re going to install a program called Homebrew, which will help install Python version 3 and manage it's dependencies.

-If you are installing Python on a Widows or Linux machine, you can follow the instructions found on [_The Hitchikers Guide to Python_](https://docs.python-guide.org/starting/installation/)
+If you are installing Python on a Widows of Linux machine, you can follow the instructions found on [_The Hitchikers Guide to Python_](https://docs.python-guide.org/starting/installation/)

 #### NOTE

-The easiest way to install Python dependencies on Mac is to enlist the help of another tool called [Homebrew](https://brew.sh/).
+In order to install Jenkins on the Mac, Jenkins has opted to enlist the help of another tool called [Homebrew](https://brew.sh/).
 Homebrew makes it easier to install and keep other files and software up to date on your machine.
 To install brew, copy and paste the command on there into your terminal:

 ```